If you want to show any compassion and retain any respect, deliver the news in person.

 4. Do it in person

 If things have never progressed beyond the internet or first date, it's fine to end it with a courteous email.
 But if it's gone further, especially if you've declared serious intentions, met friends or become intimate (yes I mean got naked), email is a cheap and cowardly way to end it - and so is the phone.
-If you want to show any compassion and retain any respect, deliver the news in person.

 What's more, delivering the news on their turf shows that you value their feelings enough to make the journey.
 They're on familiar ground and empowered to respond in whichever way gives them comfort: throwing you out and slamming the door; running to the kitchen for Haagen Dazs; wailing in bed for 12 hours.
 If you're very lucky, they may even be relieved and offer you a beer.

 6. Be honest

 A relationship rarely fails because someone's done something wrong.
 It's because the two of you aren't compatible enough to work it out.
 So don't go slinging blame around.

 Explain as much as you can about your feelings without making the other person feel inferior.
 You don't have to tell them they're sexually unattractive and crap in bed, but do avoid falling back on "it's not you, it's me", which is old, tired and meaningless.

 Even if the break-up is motivated by their behaviour, such as continuing to date online behind your back, first make sure there's not some innocent explanation.
 Then simply communicate to them that the relationship doesn't meet your needs or expectations.
 Hold on to what was good in the relationship and tell them that.
 Don't pretend it was all bad.

 7. Let them talk